weewx/weewx/docs/README.txt

 For complete documentation, see http://www.weewx.com/docs

-2.X
+2.2.0

 Added  plot options  line_gap_fraction and  bar_gap_fraction, which  control how gaps in the data are handled by  the plots.
 Also, added more flexible control of plot colors,  using a notation such  as 0xBBGGRR, #RRGGBB, or  the English name, such as 'yellow'.
 Finally, added  day/night bands to the plots.
 All contributed by Matthew Wall.
 Thanks, Matthew!

 Generalized the  weewx machinery so it  can be used for  applications other than weather applications.

 Got rid of  option stats_types in weewx.conf and  put it in bin/user/schemas.py.
 See upgrading.html if you have a specialized stats database.

+The stats database now includes  an internal table of  participating observation types.
+This  allows it to be  easily combined with the  archive database, should you  choose  to  do so.
+The  table is  automatically  created for  older  stats databases.

 2.1.1 01/02/13